Thimira/ws-monitor/README.md

 You can then use any WebSocket client to connect with the monitor and start receiving the monitor data.

+Multiple clients can be connected to the same monitor, and all messages will be broadcasted to all the clients alike.

-#### Example - Monitoring from the Node.js application itself
+#### Example - Monitoring from a Node.js application

+You can connect to the WebSocket server of the monitor through the same Node.js application which you have it installed, or from a different application, allowing cross-application monitor data sharing.

-Use a WebSocket library, such as `ws` to create a client and connect to the monitor.
+In the Node.js application, use a WebSocket library, such as `ws` to create a client and connect to the monitor.

 ```js
 var WebSocket = require('ws');